bigbounce/spin-torsion cosmology research program

 Explore the program

-Plain-English explainerWhat a Big Bounce is and why it can be tested with real telescopes.ContributionsEvery novel result, ranked on the N1–N4 novelty scale.The review programHow each paper was adversarially stress-tested before sign-off.PredictionsThe falsifiable signatures and the experiments that will settle them.SurveysThe seven archival surveys mined, with per-survey QC status.Data explorerBrowse the catalogs and survey data interactively.Anomaly explorerDig into the 378K-object multi-survey anomaly catalog.Galaxy explorerExplore the 8.47M-galaxy chirality catalog.
+Plain-English explainerWhat a Big Bounce is and why it can be tested with real telescopes.ContributionsEvery novel result, ranked on the N1–N4 novelty scale.The review programHow each paper was adversarially stress-tested before sign-off.PredictionsThe falsifiable signatures and the experiments that will settle them.SurveysThe seven archival surveys mined, with per-survey QC status.Data explorerBrowse the catalogs and survey data interactively.Anomaly explorerExplore the DESI DR1 autoencoder anomaly-detection pipeline and its candidate list.Galaxy explorerExplore the 8.47M-galaxy chirality catalog.

-Program status89% average readiness
+Program status95% average readiness